 Clothing

-More and more clothing businesses chose to be part of nature by operating based on the same principles that govern all life – reducing and reversing harm done to the Earth and its living beings.
-This often implies the use of natural, truly organically grown, biodegradable materials to produce fabrics and dyes, making us of waste products via collaborations with other initiatives, minimising packaging and paper use.
-It means fair compensation of those who give their time and skills across the company and supply chain, ethical work conditions rooted in direct, personal relationships, aiming for durability of products, rooting the business in local communities integrated in the existing web of lands, waters and cultural and societal fabrics.
-The planet is prioritised over money, supply chains are clear and transparent to everyone, and equity among all beings – human and otherwise – is aimed for, avoiding exclusivity.
+Whether it is the use of natural, truly organically grown, biodegradable materials to produce fabrics and dyes, the re- and upcycling of waste products via collaborations with other initiatives, the minimising of packaging, or the equal inclusion of all body shapes and sizes, there are many ways in which to reflect nature.
+Fair compensation of those who give their time and skills across the company and supply chains, ethical work conditions rooted in direct, personal, nourishing relationships, durability of products, rooting the business in local community structures, integrated in the existing web of lands, waters, and cultural and societal fabrics – through all these avenues life is prioritised over money.

 Outerknown